 Poor Concentration

-Mental fatigue can make it harder to think clearly and concentrate on individual tasks.
+Mental fatigue can also make it harder to think clearly and concentrate on individual tasks.
 Your short-term memory and ability to make quick decisions may also be affected.

 Irritability